 Annual Interfaith Memorial Observance for the Indigent

-Leaders from the major religious organizations in Chicago will offer prayers and inspirational messages.
-During the memorial portion of the service, the names of each individual buried by the Cook County Medical Examiner’s Office will be read, a bell will chime intermittently and five candles will be lit.
-The service offers the community an opportunity to act as a surrogate family to people who were buried without family or friends to mark their passing.
+Cook County Board President Toni Preckwinkle will deliver the opening address.
+Rabbi Shoshanah Conover, associate rabbi at Temple Sholom in Chicago will be the key note speaker.
+In addition to her clergy responsibilities, Rabbi Conover is a strong social justice activist in the Chicago area.
+Leaders from various religious traditions in Chicago will offer prayers and inspirational messages.
+During the memorial portion of the service, the names of each individual buried by the Office of the Medical Examiner will be read, a bell will be rung intermittently and five candles will be lit.
+The service offers the Chicago community an opportunity to act as a surrogate family to people who were buried without family or friends to mark their passing.

 Now in its 32nd year, the Interfaith Memorial Service was founded by the late W. Earl Lewis.
 Lewis was employed as a doorman in Chicago when he learned of the mass burials of indigent persons by the Cook County Coroner’s Office.
 Inspired by the need to raise public awareness of this situation, Lewis labored for two years to establish a network to support an annual remembrance for individuals who died in poverty or whose families lacked the financial resources to bury them.